-Little Red Bird Herbal CSA is a Washington DC-based herbal medicine and education project.
+Little Red Bird Herbal CSA is a Washington DC-based herbal medicine and education program.
 The CSA provide locally grown and respectfully wild-harvested herbs and education about the medicinal plants that grow around us.
 Led by herbalist Holly Poole-Kavana since 2010, the intentions of the CSA are to create deep connections with plants in our ecosystem and to build our communities’ capacity for healing.

 Here’s what prior members are saying:

 “I learned so much from being a member of the Little Red Bird Botanicals CSA — from foraging and growing herbs to creating my own tinctures and salves.
 The quality of Holly’s herbs are only matched by the thoughtful educational component of being part of the CSA — which included plant walks and reference materials on each item we received as CSA members.
 Highly recommended!!” –Yael Flusburg

 Through this program, herbal CSA members….

 Receive monthly packages of herbal goodies, including teas, tinctures, salves, syrups, and infused vinegars

 - Receive instruction sheets for each remedy and participate in discussion about each month’s package

 - Attend an optional class or plant walk each month